lzqsd/TransparentShapeReconstruction/README.md

 * Meshlab: Please install Meshlab from this [link](https://www.meshlab.net/).
 We use the subdivision algorithm in Meshlab to smooth the surface so that there is no artifacts when rendering transparent shape.
 This is important when the BRDF is a delta function.

 ## Instructions
 The code have 2 parts.
 The normal prediction part is included in `Normal` directory and the point cloud prediction part is in `PointCloud` directory.
 We will use 10-view reconstruction as an example to demonstrate how to use the code.
-The instructions to train the network for 5-view and 20 view reconstructions will be introduced after.
+The instructions to train the network for 5-view and 20 view reconstructions are listed after.